 Yet in the wake of more Brexit stress and the general global weakness, it finally pushed above 124.00-.50.
-Yet that is the least of it, as the atypical significant premium (full 3.00) in the JUNE GILT FUTURE prior to the late-month March contract expiration was a major bullish sign.
+Yet that was the least of it, as the atypical significant premium (full 3.00) in the JUNE GILT FUTURE prior to the late-month March contract expiration was a major bullish sign.

-This is obviously a Brexit premium anticipating continued economic weakness, and it has been weakened as expected on the major Brexit extension.
+This is obviously a Brexit premium anticipating continued economic weakness, and it has weakened a bit (as expected) on the major Brexit extension.
 JUNE GILT FUTURE recently a bit back below 127.00-.50 after testing higher resistances in the 129.00 and 130.00 areas has lower support in the (late March) automatically overrun 126.00-125.50 area.
-Now back above 127.00-.50 opens the door to a retest of the higher resistances as long as inflation data remains weak.
+Recently back above 127.00-.50 prior to slipping, yet holding back into it still leaves the door open to a retest of the higher resistances as long as inflation data remains weak.